emlid/emlid-docs/docs/reach/rs2/connecting-to-the-internet.md

 	??? note "Steps for Wi-Fi network"

-		If you connecting to Wi-Fi wait until the Network LED stays solid blue.
+		When connecting to Wi-Fi, wait until the Network LED stays solid blue.

 	??? note "Steps for mobile hotspot"

-		If you connecting to mobile hotspot do the following steps:
+		When connecting to mobile hotspot, do the following steps:

 		* Enable Wi-Fi hotspot on your mobile device
 		* Check that it has the same name and password as you filled in the previous step
-		* Now reboot the device with the **Power** button
+		* Now reboot the device with the Power button
 		* Reach should connect to your hotspot during the next boot